rpede/aspnet_security/graphql.md

 Notice how the mutation class looks a lot like the query class.
 The only difference is just the convention that only mutations make changes.

-Also notice that ILoginResultGql which is just an interface.
+Also notice that ILoginResultGql is is just an interface.
-Because the concrete return types has to be part of the schema, we need to tell the framework about them.
+Since the concrete return types has to be part of the schema, we need to tell the framework about them.

 In [Program.cs](api/Program.cs), change to: